RESEARCH STARTER

 1994: Chechen independence fighters pursue kidnappings, prompting Russia to invade Chechnya at the start of the first Chechen war.

 1995: Russian troops occupy Grozny, the Chechen capital.
-Dudayev was killed by a Russian rocket (March), succeeded by Army Chief of Staff Aslan Maskhadov.

 1996: Chechens launch a counteroffensive.
 Chechen troops invaded Grozny.
 Russia agreed to a ceasefire, and Yeltsin ordered troop withdrawal in a significant humiliation for the Russian army.
 Casualties on both sides total about 70,000.

-1997: Chechens elect army chief of staff Aslan Maskhadov president, defeating Shamil Basayev, who later became one of the most notorious Chechens associated with terrorist attacks.
+1997: Chechens elect army chief of staff Aslan Maskhadov as president, defeating Shamil Basayev, who later became one of the most notorious Chechens associated with terrorist attacks.

 1999: President Maskhadov declares (January) that Sharia (Islamic law) will be phased in over the next three years.
 Conflict spreads to neighboring Dagestan, where Russian troops suffer significant casualties battling Chechen guerrillas; Russia bombs Chechnya in retaliation.
-Government of Vladimir Putin refuses to negotiate with the Maskhadov government, instead recognizing the "state council of the Republic of Chechnya," based in Moscow, having been established by former members of Chechnya's parliament (October), a precursor to establishing direct control over Chechnya the following year.
+The government of Vladimir Putin refuses to negotiate with the Maskhadov government, instead recognizing the “state council of the Republic of Chechnya,” based in Moscow, having been established by former members of Chechnya’s parliament (October), a precursor to establishing direct control over Chechnya the following year.

 2000: United Nations calls for investigations of human rights abuses by Russian troops and Chechen rebels.
 Russia established direct rule over Chechnya and appointed Akhmad Kadyrov as president.